 If you choose to export to Google, you will be asked to allow Timely to make changes to your calendar.
 Once you have allowed this, click on the “Google” button again and you will be able to choose which calendar to add the deadline to with a dropdown.

+When the method of exporting has been chosen, you will be asked to name the matter before clicking Export.
 Once the deadlines have been exported, you can view the deadlines in the calendars or files and navigate away from Timely.

 If you are using Timely to export to Filevine, the deadlines in Timely will be imported as deadlines in the Deadlines Section (sometimes called the Reminders section).
 These deadlines will not show up as Deadline Chains.